vinsonchuong/ava-patterns/README.md

 Create a temporary directory and delete it (and its contents) at the end of the test.

+Takes the following options (all of which are optional):

+- `prefix`: The directory in which to create the temporary directory.
+Defaults to a suitable location based on the host system (e.g. `/tmp`).

 Returns an object with the following members:

 - `path`: The absolute path to the temporary directory.